-There is a virtue to being able to “think outside of the box,” to come up with innovative solutions to problems.
-What makes thinking outside the box a good thing is when it is accompanied by a feasibility filter.
+Thinking outside of the box, the ability to come up with innovative solutions to problems, is a virtue.
+Thinking outside the box a good thing is when it is accompanied by a feasibility filter.
 An innovative solution that doesn’t work isn’t a solution.
-In the extreme case, thinking outside the box all of the time sounds like a mental illness.
+In extreme cases, thinking outside the box all of the time sounds like a mental illness.

 Indeed before Mike Zullo, the scenario I offered was posited by birthers.
 This appeared at the RepubX forum on or before April 2009:

 They have already prepared the forgery with special paper and ink.
 The document was printed on a fully functional 1960 Heidelberger printing press located at a print museum in Toronto.
 Access was arranged by a trustee of the museum who is connected to a large Canadian banking/investment firm with major US interests.

 The blanks in the forged form were filled in with an old Underwood Manual typewriter bought at an estate sale in Skokie, IL.
 The raised seal was the easiest piece to fake, since you can by [sic] a special order corporate seal from just about any online office supply store.